oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

 ## Introduction

-In this lab, we will learn how to enhance charts in Oracle APEX by leveraging the APEX Assistant.
+In this lab, you will learn how to enhance charts in Oracle APEX using APEX Assistant.
 Instead of manually writing queries, we will use natural language prompts to ask the APEX Assistant to generate the required SQL.
-This approach not only speeds up development but also demonstrates how AI-powered assistance can simplify complex tasks like data visualization.
+This approach speeds up development and shows how AI-powered assistance can simplify complex tasks such as data visualization.

-In addition to enhancing charts, we will also explore how to create database objects such as tables and PL/SQL packages—directly from the SQL Commands interface using APEX Assistant.
+In addition to enhancing charts, you will also create database objects such as tables and PL/SQL packages—directly from the SQL Commands interface using APEX Assistant.

 ### Objectives